LeSyToan2003/Lung-Segmentation/README.md

-#   U-Net Showdown —  Comparing Architectures for Lung Region Segmentation
+#   U-Net Showdown —  Comparing Architectures for Convex Hull on Lung Region Segmentation

 Link for Datasets: https://www.kaggle.com/datasets/yunannnn/lung-segmentation-dataset-ch0

-# Project Information
+## Project Information

 Lung region segmentation is a crucial step in medical image processing, particularly in disease diagnosis based on chest X-ray images.
 In this study, we focus on evaluating and comparing the performance of different U-Net variants - one of the leading architectures for image segmentation - in the task of lung region extraction.